RaheesAhmed/RaheesAhmed/README.md

 ## About Me

-My name is [Rahees Ahmed], and I'm a web developer with experience in Bubble.io, WordPress, HTML, CSS, JavaScript, Node.js, and PHP.
+My name is Rahees Ahmed, and I'm a web developer with experience in Bubble.io, WordPress, HTML, CSS, JavaScript, Node.js, and PHP.
 I enjoy building scalable and user-friendly web applications that help businesses and individuals achieve their goals.

 ## Skills and Expertise